Wichita’s new baseball stadium has topping out ceremony

 The community, construction crews, and several council members took turns signing the beam before it went up.
 They stood on the same ground where the first milestone took place.

-Grier said the project is right on schedule to be completed by March 2020 and so far is under the $75 million budget.
+Grier said the project is right on schedule to be completed by March 2020, and so far, it is under the $75 million budget.

 Everyone watched the beam begin to rise to its final destination.
 It’s a reflection of the team effort by the city, construction crews, and architects to get to this moment.